 The Swan Team

 P.S.
-Subscribe to the Swan Signal YouTube channel for full episodes, highlights and our newly launched Bitcoin FAQ in which cofounder Yan Pritzker concisely answers common Bitcoin questions.
+Subscribe to the Swan Signal YouTube channel for full episodes, highlights, and our newly launched Bitcoin FAQ, in which Co-founder Yan Pritzker answers common Bitcoin questions.

 Get paid to recruit new Bitcoiners!
 Click here for the details.